timgilbert/sesquipedalian/README.md

    Specifically, down the road it might have some kind of token generated by the server or a similar authentication method.

-5. When client gets the json packet, it constructs a URL based ont he game ID and redirects the browser to that ID (eg, /game/123).
+5. When client gets the json packet, it constructs a URL based on the game ID and redirects the browser to that ID (eg, /game/123).

 ## Game page